 Seeping the cellulose sheets breaks them down into crumb-size pieces.
 Immersing them in carbon disulfide produces an orange substance called sodium cellulose xanthate.

-This is the point at which modal goes beyond being a synthetic fibre and is considered to be a semi-synthetic fabric.
+This is the point at which modal goes beyond being a synthetic fabrics and is considered to be a semi-synthetic fabric.

 The sodium cellulose xanthate is once again soaked in sodium hydroxide.
 It is then moved through a spinneret to create fibers.
 A soak in sulfuric acid is the final step, and then voila—manufacturers have created yarn!